alecthibodeau/nona-ai/README.md

 ### Future features

-- Designing for mobile: Because Chrome Dev is currently the only browser that can interact with Gemini Nano I've prioritized responsive design for desktop viewport widths &mdash; while also being mindful of smaller ones.
-If and when Gemini Nano becomes available for mobile browsers I'll be able to fully test Nona AI's interface with a mobile-first approach.
-Until then there may be unintended UI issues when viewing Nona AI on a mobile device, in addition to the prompt functionality not working.
+- Designing for mobile: If and when Gemini Nano becomes available for browsers on all major mobile devices I'll be able to fully test Nona AI's interface with a mobile-first approach.
+In anticipation of mobile development the interface is already responsive for smaller viewport widths.
+Though there may currently be unintended UI issues when viewing Nona AI on a mobile device &mdash; in addition to the prompt functionality likely not working.

 - Themes: This initial version of Nona AI has a distinctive color palette to distinguish it from typically achromatic LLM interfaces.
 However, I see the benefits of neutrally colored design elements when users are seeking information on a wide range of topics.
 One of my goals for Nona AI is a Settings area where users can choose color themes: hue mode, light mode or dark mode.